0NETRUNNER/Quin-abby/README.md

 # The Quin Abbey
 **The Quin Abbey** is a old Friary in Quin Village County Clare.
 I have picked this location because of its history and made a responsive website for it where you can see a 360 video of the Abbey on the home page, there is a about page with history, facts and myths of the Abbey.
 I have also Added a Gallery with many photos of outside and inside of the Abbey.
-On the contact page it has Opening times, the location and a form to book a tour a tour guide.
+On the contact page it has Opening times, the location and a form to book a tour guide.

 ![My webstie on AmIresponsive](./assets/images/am-i-responsive.png)